ThatOtherZach/Eventic/replit.md

 The project is configured for seamless development using Vite dev server (with HMR), ESBuild for server bundling, and TypeScript for strict type checking.
 Path aliases (`@/`, `@shared/`) are used for clean imports.

 ### QR Code System
-The system includes client-side QR code generation for tickets and server-side validation through QR data lookup, complemented by a web-based QR scanner interface.
+The system includes client-side QR code generation for events, only on the events detail page for now.
+QR tickets do not at present exist.

 ### Key Features & Design Decisions
 - **Role-Based Access Control (RBAC)**: Comprehensive permission system with four user roles (Super Admin, Event Moderator, Support, User) and granular permissions (manage_events, manage_users, manage_settings, view_analytics, manage_payments).
 Replaces hardcoded email domain checks with proper permission-based authorization.
 Super Admin role automatically assigned to @saymservices.com users during migration.